PennyLaneAI/pennylane/doc/introduction/compiling_circuits.rst

 bits and debugging tips <catalyst:dev/sharp_bits>` page for an overview of the differences between Catalyst and PennyLane, and how to best structure your workflows to improve performance when using Catalyst.

-To make your own compiler compatible with PennyLane, please see the :mod:`~.compiler` module documentation.